ash180403/ash180403/README.md

 # Hi there 👋, I'm Ashish Akteri

-Enthusiastic Software Developer with hands-on experience building scalable, high-performance web and mobile applications.
-Proficient in React, Node.js, and Java, with a strong foundation in full-stack development, API integration, and performance optimization.
-Passionate about learning new technologies, collaborating on impactful projects, and delivering clean, maintainable code with Git.
+I am a passionate software developer skilled in building high-quality web and mobile applications using React, Node.js, and JavaScript/TypeScript.
+Experienced in full-stack development with the MERN stack, performance optimization, and collaborative coding workflows.
+I focus on writing clean, maintainable code and leveraging modern tools like Vite, Tailwind CSS, and Firebase to deliver seamless user experiences.
+Always eager to learn, contribute to impactful projects, and grow as a developer.
 - 💬 Ask me about **React, Node.js, JavaScript, TypeScript, or MERN stack**
 - 📫 How to reach me: [ashishakteri18@gmail.com](ashishakteri18@gmail.com)